keithgroup/apdft-atoms-dimers/README.md

 ### json-data

 Cumulative JSON files for atoms and dimers containing quantum chemistry and APDFT data for all species of interest.
-Individual JSON and log files for [atoms](https://github.com/keithgroup/apdft-atoms-data) and [dimers](https://github.com/keithgroup/apdft-dimers-data) can be found in their respective repositories.
+Individual JSON, log files, and explanations for [atoms](https://github.com/keithgroup/apdft-atoms-data) and [dimers](https://github.com/keithgroup/apdft-dimers-data) data can be found in their respective repositories.

 ### apdft_tools